-In 2021 the temporal (annual) programme consisted of thirteen sites on the Dee.
+In 2024 the temporal (annual) programme consisted of thirteen sites on the Dee, two sites were not completed due to access issues and weather constraints.
 The temporal data is used to look at trends in juvenile salmon and trout densities, giving an indication of how successful spawning has been across the whole catchment.